ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/3_05_GUIDE_WALLET_SETUP.md

 The conversion_factor in response to a GET to `/token` refers to the factor you chose at the time of the Token Economy set up in OST KIT.
 Multiplying this number with the available_balance in balance object will give you the OST equivalents values of the Token balances.

-Multiplying the result with price_points will give you the USD equivalent value.
+Multiplying the result with price_points that we get in `/token` response will give you the USD equivalent value.

-### Example Token Response Body
+#### Example Token Response Body
 ```json
 {
   "success": true,